How to Unclog Any Drain: Sink, Toilet And Tub

 After all, a clog doesn’t come with a warning bell.
 So, it would help if you learned how to deal with clogs in standard plumbing fixtures before it gets out of hand.
 Each clog requires a different method of clearing, and you can use various tools for this purpose.

 We’ve tried to simplify things for you by curating this guide on unclogging any drain in a toilet, tub, or sink.
-Go ahead and give it a read.
+Go ahead and read it.

 Let’s look at the tools you’ll need to unclog such drains effectively.
 After that, we’ll discuss unclogging each type of drain.